MrErHu/Leetcode/algorithms/476.Number Complement/README.md

 >Output: 0

->
-Explanation: The binary representation of 1 is 1 (no leading zero bits), and its complement is 0.
+>Explanation: The binary representation of 1 is 1 (no leading zero bits), and its complement is 0.
 So you need to output 0.
 Subscribe to see which companies asked this question

+---